Deep Space Nine (DS9) Season 2

 In "Crossover" it is still irony all over the place.
 It is ironic to start with that Spock's attempts to reform the Terran Empire for the better led to its destruction and to the enslavement of the people that Spock wanted to free from their oppressors.
 Also, this universe's Odo and Quark have switched places in some respects.
 Odo cites "Rules of Obedience" (#14 reads "No Joking."), while Quark has developed a sense of justice when he helps Terran workers escape from the station.
 Even the Kira from our universe chimes in when she claims that the Quark on her side is a close friend.

-I like very much how all of the characters of the Mirror Universe are worked out.
+I appreciate very much how all of the characters of the Mirror Universe are worked out.
 Smiley is the intimidated and lethargic counterpart of our O'Brien, although some aspects of his personality are definitely the same, such as his grumpiness and sound skepticism.
 Mirror Sisko, on the other hand, is a quite a departure from the Sisko we know in his role as the Intendant's Terran love slave, at least up to the point when the newcomers open his eyes.
 Furthermore, only one week after "The Wire", we see yet another different Garak.
 However, the unquestionable highlight of the episode is the Intendant.
 Nana Visitor's performance is just brilliant.
 She is great as always in her role "our" Kira, and absolutely lovely as the Intendant, the perhaps most playful villain in the history of Star Trek.
 It is just fun to watch her and our Kira's reactions to her.
 I only don't like the Intendant's long monologue after Julian and O'Brien have been apprehended, when she addresses the two Terrans personally, expresses her disappointment with them, asks them why they chose to run away and even bothers to listen.
 The whole scene with her feigned compassion and their justification is just too stagy.
 And I don't feel how this could convince Sisko to change his mind.

 On a curious side note, Kira and Bashir, who never had a lot of common business so far, are talking about burying the hatchet in the beginning (referring to Bashir's disrespectful attitude in "Emissary" that put Kira off).
 Bashir then invites Kira to dinner, which she interprets as an attempt to hit on her.
 In real life, Nana Visitor and Siddig El Fadil would soon become (or already were?) romantically involved.